vdsm/virtual-dsm/readme.md

         --ip-range=192.168.0.100/28 \
         -o parent=eth0 vdsm
     ```
     Modify these values to match your local subnet.
-And change the docker network of the container from `bridged` to `vdsm` in your run command or compose file:
+And change the docker network of the container from `bridged` to `vdsm` in your compose file:

     ```
-     --network vdsm --ip=192.168.0.100
+    networks:
+        vdsm:
+            ipv4_address: 192.168.0.100
+    ```

+    And add the following to the very bottom of your compose file:

+    ```
+    networks:
+        vlan:
+            external: true
     ```

     This also has the advantage that you don't need to do any portmapping anymore, because all ports will be fully exposed this way.